jrjones/blog.jrj.org/_posts/2012-01-02-pokerstreams.md

 date: 2012-01-02 00:58
 author: jrj
 comments: true
-categories: [JRJ Personal, Podcasts, Poker, poker, video, Video]
+tags: [JRJ Personal, Podcasts, Poker, poker, video, Video]
+categories: [JRJ Personal, Poker]
 ---
 Back in 2005, I did a video podcast called "PokerStreams."
 I was playing around with YouTube's back end and needed some test content, so I uploaded the first couple episodes.
 Enjoy, and try to be kind.